Course Content

 function, R will default to one type for all elements.
 For instance, in a vector like c(1, 2, 'some text')

 , all numeric values will be converted to text.
-The reasoning is straightforward: if you attempt to construct a vector with varying types, R will select the one type to which all values can be coerced.
+The reasoning is straightforward: if you attempt to construct a vector with varying types, R will select the one type to which all values can be converted.

 Task